DHZ-calendar/SchoolCalendar/README.md

 It is time to add some teachers: go to left menu -> Manage entities -> Teachers -> Add new, and create a few teachers.
 We are going to create for this example the teachers Marie Curie, Dante Alighieri, Oscar Wilde and Carl Friedrich Gauss.

-Note that: the `username` field is going to be the username that the teacher will use in order to login - choose it carefully, there cannot be duplicates and it cannot contain spaces (we advise to use firstname_lastname, for instance dante_alighieri can be the username of the teacher Dante Alighieri)!
+Note that: the `username` field is going to be the username that the teacher will use in order to login - choose it carefully, there cannot be duplicates and it cannot contain spaces (we advise to use firstname_lastname, for instance dante_alighieri can be the username of the teacher Dante Alighieri).
 The email is instead required since the teacher is going to receive an email from SchoolCalendar, so that she can set her own password (she will use the account to check her personal timetable, she will not be able to alter anything since she is not an admin as you are!).
 The email is not sent automatically: you need to click the button `Send Invite` in the page left menu -> Manage entities -> Teachers.

 ![TeacherCreate](readme_pics/teacher_create.png)